 Learn about the true environmental cost of eCommerce shipping, and steps we can take to reduce our impact.

-We’ve been a Certified B Corp since our founding in 2014.
+We’ve been a Certified B Corp since 2014.
 The B Corp ethos has informed our every decision from day one and it’s an integral part of how we do business today.

 A B Corp is a company that verifiably meets the highest standards of social and environmental responsibility.
 To become certified, each company takes an assessment that measures their performance across five key areas—Governance, Workers, Community, Environment, and Customers.